 Talk to a student loan debt resolution specialist to find the best way to get out of debt for your needs.

-Handling loan repayment when a cosigner passes away
+Handling loan repayment when a cosigner dies

 Even without her grandmother acting as her cosigner, your daughter will still have to handle repayment.
 She’ll want to get a move on because private student loan default carries serious consequences, including wrecked credit and, potentially, wage garnishment.